bytedance/Shot2Story/README.md

 ## Baselines and Tasks <a name="baselines"></a>

 To benchmark the advances of multi-modal video understanding, we designed several distinctive tasks using our dataset, including single-shot captioning, multi-shot summarization, and video retrieval with shot description.
 We design and implemented several baseline models using a frozen vision encoder and an LLM, by prompting the LLM with frame tokens and ASR (Automatic Speech Recognition) text.

-Please refer to
-[./code/README.md](./code/README.md) for running the project.
+[Code](./code/README.md) here for running the project.

 <p align="center">
     <br>